Flow Energy: Boiler

 Around 2014, the company developed a household boiler that fed back electricity to the local distribution network.
 The boiler, which was available to customers from early 2016, provided heating and hot water whilst also generating low-carbon electricity using its patented microCHP (Combined Heat and Power) technology, in which waste heat evaporated a low-boiling-point liquid to run an interlocking twin 2D scroll-shape turbine generator.
 The Guardian called the financial arrangement "unusual": customers would typically pay £1,200 to have the boiler installed and sign a five-year finance agreement with Zopa for the rest of the cost, but Flow would reimburse the monthly payments on the loan.
 After five years, provided the customer retained Flow as their energy supplier, Flow would start to pay them half the income received (through the feed-in tariff mechanism) for the electricity generated.

 The boiler was manufactured by Jabil Circuit Inc, an OEM manufacturing partner.
 The boiler was designed in Capenhurst near Chester and manufactured in Livingston, Scotland.
 In July 2014 the company opened a research, training and development facility in Runcorn, Cheshire, where Gas Safe registered engineers undertook surveying, installation and aftercare training programmes to become accredited installers of the Flow boiler.

 By 2017, the boiler had become uneconomic in the British market after sharp reductions in government subsidy via the feed-in-tariff scheme, and increased manufacturing costs.
 In April 2018, Flow sold the assets related to the microCHP business to iGEN Technologies Inc. of Canada.

-Smart products

-In March 2016 the company launched a range of connected home devices including a smart thermostat, smart plugs and an energy consumption monitor.
-The devices were controlled and monitored through a smart phone app or an online panel and offered customers extra control over appliances and energy usage, as well as savings on energy.

-Awards

-In March 2015 Flow Energy was awarded a Real Business Everline Future 50 award, in the Environment and Sustainability category, for being one of the most disruptive British businesses of 2015.

-In 2016, Flow Energy was one of only two energy suppliers to be awarded Which?
-Provider of the year 2016.
-Flow Energy was awarded Which?
-Recommended Provider status following comprehensive analysis of Flow Energy's policies, pricing, communications, customer service and complaint handling.
-The assessment process also included a survey of Flow Energy's customers which generated a Which? customer score of 73%; the overall industry average is 53%.